tc39/proposal-temporal/docs/duration.md

 **Returns:** a new `Temporal.Duration` object.

-This static method creates a new duration from another value.
+This static method creates a new `Temporal.Duration` from another value.
-The value can be a string in the ISO 8601 format described above.
-Or, if the value is an object, it can either be another `Temporal.Duration` object, or a plain object with properties `years`, `months`, etc.
+If the value is another `Temporal.Duration` object, a new object representing the same duration is returned.

-When creating a duration from an object, this function is often more readable to use than `new Temporal.Duration()` because the names of the properties are visible in the code.
+If the value is any other object, a `Temporal.Duration` will be constructed from the values of any `years`, `months`, `days`, `hours`, `minutes`, `seconds`, `milliseconds`, `microseconds`, and `nanoseconds` properties that are present.
+Any missing ones will be assumed to be 0.

+Any non-object value is converted to a string, which is expected to be in ISO 8601 format.

 The `disambiguation` option controls how out-of-range values are interpreted:
 - `constrain` (the default): Infinite values are clamped to `Number.MAX_VALUE`.